 It's also been speculated that they always have to film it on an island away from civilization or in the event of a mainland one like Gabon, China, or Amazon, in a very secluded area due to speculations of people trying to fly or drive into the filming area(s) and spoil or disrupt the game.
 It's speculated that's why they won't film it in Australia again, or try Alaska.

 Jerkass Woobie: Many, with Brandon Hantz being a notable example.
-The guy's a hotheaded jerk, no doubt, but it's clear that he has a lot of psychological issues.
+The guy's a hotheaded jerk, no doubt, but it's clear that he has a lot of issues.

 Love It or Hate It: The very early seasons (Borneo, The Australian Outback, and Africa).
 Some people love them for their emphasis on the wildness survival aspect, adventure, and superior character development(compared to the later seasons, everyone on the early seasons got a fair share of the camera time), while others hate them for their lack of sophisticated game play, pagongings, and the more neutral, impartial attitude of Jeff Probst compared to later seasons.